Top 10 Reasons To Build Lead-Free And RoHS Compliant PCB Assembly

 - Another big reason for using lead free soldering is that it makes it possible to assemble printed circuit boards with fine, tightly packed pitch components such as those required in the semi-conductor industry.

 - A major concern regarding the use of lead free assembly has been the issue of reliability since there is no common standard governing lead free soldering.
 But these concerns have proved to be unfounded as statistics conclusively show a reduction in errors and customer complaints in the EU region since the introduction of ROHS standards.

 - Lead free soldering has made mass assembly of smaller and tighter Printed circuit boards much faster and cheaper than before.
 This has enabled organizations using ROHS compliant lead free assembly process to achieve significant cost savings.

 - In addition, companies using lead free, ROHS compliant PCB assembly process are able to use it as a big selling point while pitching to clients.

 - Being lead free and ROHS compliant also increases your ability to compete in a global environment.

-TechnoTronix is one of the leading manufacturer of proven PCB design and PCB assembly service to the electronics manufacturers.
+TechnoTronix is one of the leading manufacturer of proven pcb layout and PCB assembly service to the electronics manufacturers.
 Our main strength lies in the extensive experience and skilled team of experts to build Lead-Free and RoHS Compliant PCB Assembly and manufacturing solution.
 You can drop an email to firstname.lastname@example.org or give us a call at 714/630-9200 to solve your queries or to get a quote.
-To get more insights into the PCB assembly, design and prototyping services, visit http://www.technotronix.us/
+To get more insights into the PCB assembly, Layout and prototyping services, visit http://www.technotronix.us/